Tributary Hotel

 • The nine-table restaurant serves a constantly changing 10-course menu influenced by the shifting seasons.
 Some dishes are only available for four or five nights, ensuring an entirely new experience every time you visit.

 • The produce isn’t the only communal element to this exclusive restaurant.
-Dishes are served on regionally sourced stoneware by ceramicists Lilith Rockett and Natasha Alphonse and tables are dressed in linens sewn less than an hour away in Portland.
+Dishes are served on regionally sourced stoneware by ceramicists Lilith Rockett and Natasha Alphonse, and tables are dressed in linens sewn less than an hour away in Portland.

 Amenities